N0tA1dan/C/README.md

 - C Lacks of Object Orientation
 - C has no namespace
 - C has no Garbage Collection
+- C has lack of DSA (Data structures & algorithms) or generics

 And many more.
 Do not let the downsides scare you away from C, it takes skill to write and C and if you put the time in you can be a great programmer

+# Language basics

 - Experience